nielsvth/PIconnect/README.rst

 ========================================================

 PIconnect provides a programmatic interface in Python to the OSISoft PI AF SDK.
-This branch expands upon the PIconnect package to include additional functionality for working with Assets and (hierarchical) EventFrames.
+This branch expands upon the PIconnect package to include additional functionality for working with Assets, Attributes and (hierarchical) EventFrames.
-It also provides added functionality for executing bulk queries.
+It also provides functionality for executing bulk queries and calculations.

 The basic introduction to working with the PIconnect package is covered in the Tutorial below.